PlayFab/thundernetes/docs/howtos/serviceingress.md

 ### Step 5: Deploy the Service and the Ingress

 We have bundled the definitions to deploy the GameServer API in the [deployment/secured/deploy_mtls.yaml](https://github.com/PlayFab/thundernetes/blob/main/cmd/gameserverapi/deployment/secured/deploy_mtls.yaml) file, it includes the Deployment, the Service, and the Ingress needed for the mTLS to work.
-You have to check the name of the Secret referenced in the Ingress matches the one you created, and also add the host values required.
+You have to check the name of the Secret referenced in the Ingress matches the one you created, replace the ```${IMAGE_TAG}``` for the current release, and also replace the ```${HOST}``` values for your domain.
 Then you just run:

 ```
 kubectl apply -f {path to deploy_mtls.yaml}